 'There has to be winners & losers in this system' was what

-we were taught in Uni when studying politics, so I'm only passing on the word, that others are around who wish us to act & believe in certain ways whether we agree with them or not & they've been at it for a hell of a long time, & at the centre of it all is the relatively modern school of psychology.
+we're taught in Uni when studying politics, so I'm only passing on the word, that others are around who wish us to act & believe in certain ways whether we agree with them or not & they've been at it for a hell of a long time, & at the centre of it all is the relatively modern school of psychology (it's employed in marketing, education etc.).
 We're under constant attack,

 both subliminally & sometimes physically,